nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_xyl.rst

    :scale: 50 %
    :alt: CIE1931 color space chromaticity diagram

-The Light xyL models can represent the lightness states on a linear or preceptually uniform lightness scale.
+The Light xyL models can represent the lightness states on a linear or perceptually uniform lightness scale.
 See :ref:`bt_mesh_lightness_readme` for details.

 The Light xyL models also feature their own common types, listed below.